What to Do if a Tenant Has an Unauthorized Pet

 Send a Notice of a Lease Violation

-With the tenant having breached the contract, the next step would be to send the tenant notice of the violation.
+With the tenant having breached the contract, the next step would be to notify the tenant of the violation.
 It is best to follow formal procedures when dealing with a lease violation.
-Although you could speak in-person or call the tenant, sending an official notice of the lease violation is essential, in case you need evidence for court.
+Although you could speak in person or call the tenant, send the official notice of the lease violation in case you need evidence for court.

 Begin the Eviction Process

-Depending on the state you live in, there will be different requirements when beginning the eviction process.
-In some states, landlords will need to send a Lease Violation Notice allowing the tenant to cure the violation.
+Depending on your state, there will be different requirements when beginning the eviction process.
+In some states, landlords must send a lease violation notice, allowing the tenant to cure the violation.
 In others, landlords do not need to allow the tenant to cure the violation and can immediately begin the eviction process.

-Nonetheless, once the notice and timing requirements have been met, you can then file in court to have the tenant evicted.
+Nonetheless, once the notice and timing requirements have been met, you can file in court to evict the tenant.